-If you are considering suspending your studies, transferring from one programme to another, or withdrawing from your programme, please discuss
+If you are considering suspending your studies, transferring from one programme to another, or withdrawing from your programme, please discuss your situation with your Director of Studies.
+They will be able to advise you on an appropriate course of action.

-It is a University Regulation (3.1) that you attend regularly; if circumstances are such that you are not able to do so, then please contact your Director of Studies to discuss your situation and agree an appropriate course of action.
+It is a University Regulation (3.1) that you attend regularly.
+If circumstances are such that you are not able to do so, then please contact your Director of Studies to discuss your situation and agree an appropriate course of action.